Octophin/scute/readme.md

 # Schema Compiled Utility Template Engine

-SCUTE will build an extendable administration interface from JSON schema files, allowing people to view reports about connected devices, update and manage configuration and perform actions such as viewing and exporting data from the device.
+SCUTE will build an extendable administration interface from JSON schema files, allowing people to view reports about connected devices, update and manage configuration (with preset saving and loading) and perform actions such as viewing and exporting data from the device.

 It has been built by Octophin Digital for the Arribada Horizon biologging tags.